 4 Tbsp.
 Vegan shortening (or organic butter)

 2 Tbsp.
-Vegan shortening (or organic butter) and 2 Tbsp Almond butter
+Vegan shortening (or organic butter) and 2 tablespoon Almond butter

 4 Tbsp.
 Ground hazelnuts